ActuallyAdequate/Chimaera/core/rules/conditions.md

 ## Frightened

 Your Focus changes to what is causing the Frightened condition.
 If you are within Near of the source of the Fright, you must spend your next Action getting to a distance of Distant using any Ability.
-If you are already Distant, you must turn so they are behind you.
+If you are already Distant, you must turn, so they are behind you.

 ## Confused